emberjs/website/source/blog/2018-05-30-emberjs-accessibility-and-a11y-tools.md

 ### Using ember-a11y-landmarks for roles

-ember-a11y-landmarks helps manage the roles that should go on semantic tags like `<header>` and `<nav>`, without needing to learn the intricacies of when to use them.
+The [ember-a11y-landmarks](https://github.com/ember-a11y/ember-a11y-landmarks) addon helps manage the roles that should go on semantic tags like `<header>` and `<nav>`, without needing to learn the intricacies of when to use them.

 One huge thing you can do to improve an app's accessibility is to use semantic tags in the HTML.
 For example, always use `<button>` for buttons, instead of making them `divs`.
 However, some semantic tags still need extra attributes called roles for screen readers to work right, and they only need them some of the time based on their position in the DOM. ember-a11y-landmarks to the rescue!